 At Accurate Hearing we are committed to providing top quality hearing health care at an affordable price.
 Our staff members are well trained to provide you with guidance and counselling from the initial assessment through treatment.
-Whether it be through education about hearing loss, provision of hearing aids and assistive listening devices or coping strategies, our goal is to empower you to take back control of your life through better hearing.
+Through education about hearing loss, and provision of hearing aids and assistive listening devices, our goal is to empower you to take back control of your life through better hearing.

 Types of Hearing Loss:

 There are many factors that can lead to different types of hearing loss.

 Sensorineural Hearing Loss

 Sensorineural hearing loss is the most common form of hearing loss in adults.
 It is a result of damage to the inner ear or the nerves from the ear to the brain.
 Sensorineural hearing loss is a permanent condition which cannot be treated medically or surgically.

 The effects of sensorineural hearing loss are twofold.
 First there is a reduction in sound level so that faint to moderate sounds become difficult to hear.
 There is also a reduction in clarity.
 This makes speech very difficult to comprehend even when the speaker is loud enough to be heard.